Agung Cahaya Sumirat: Career

 Agung then moved to the Indonesian embassy in Kuala Lumpur where he served as minister-counsellor responsible for information, cultural, and social affairs, from February 2017 to August 2020.
 He focused on promoting enhanced social and cultural relations between Indonesia and Malaysia.
 During this period, Agung also served as the acting headmaster of the Indonesian School in Kuala Lumpur and chaired the foreign election committee in the country during the 2019 general election.
 He was then promoted to deputy ambassador in September 2020.
 During his tenure in the Kuala Lumpur embassy, Agung oversaw the improvement of the online service system, which became crucial during the COVID-19 pandemic, as well as the enhanced cooperation between the embassy and Indonesian community organizations through the Alliance of Indonesian Community Organizations (AOMI) to distribute aid and repatriating vulnerable citizens during the pandemic.
 The embassy's improved capacity to respond to inquiries via social media and hotlines earned them the Hassan Wirajuda Award for social media.
 Agung served for less than a year as deputy ambassador, as on 18 August 2021 Agung was installed as the director of diplomatic security in the foreign ministry.
 He was responsible for ensuring the safety of Indonesian diplomatic missions abroad, foreign missions in Indonesia, and coordinating inter-agency teams for foreign NGO operations in Indonesia.

 In August 2024, President Joko Widodo nominated Agung as Indonesia's ambassador to Cameroon, with concurrent accreditation to the Central African Republic, Chad, Equatorial Guinea, the Republic of the Congo, and Gabon.
 He passed a fit and proper test held by the House of Representative's first commission in September that year.
 He was installed by President Prabowo Subianto on 24 March 2025.
 He became the first ambassador since an embassy was established in 2020.

 Shortly after his installation, he and five other new ambassadors from UGM met with UGM rector Ova Emilia and Yogyakarta governor Hamengkubuwono X. He arrived in Cameroon on 1 July and presented copies of his credentials to Delegate to the Minister of External Relations in charge of Relations with the Commonwealth Government Félix Mbayu the day after.
+He presented his credentials to president Brice Oligui Nguema of Gabon on 17 March 2026, president Faustin-Archange Touadéra of the Central African Republic on 17 July 2026.